-If you’re job searching and wondering what sections to put on a resume, you’re in the right place…
+If you’re wondering what sections to include on a resume, you’re in the right place…

-We’re going to go step-by-step through the 5 most important resume sections/categories, as well as recommended titles and headings to use.
+We’re going to go step-by-step through the most important resume sections/categories, as well as recommended titles and headings to use.

 Let’s get started…

-This isn’t really considered a section of your resume – more like a header.
-But it’s essential.
-Keep it simple and put your name, address (if you want), and email address.
+Keep it simple and include your name, address (if you want), and email address.
 You can include a phone number too if you’d like.
 Finally, consider adding a link to your LinkedIn profile if you have one.